 When I first started out, I found gyms very intimidating.
 Everyone seemed to know what they were doing and they had confidence in all of their movements.
 When I first started out, I didn’t want to try new things because I wasn’t sure what to do with certain machines.
 I stuck with a lot of abs and cardio workouts.
 Not because I wanted to get smaller, but because I also didn’t know any better.

 Since I’ve been going to the gym for over 5 years in a row, I can say there is absolutely no reason to be scared or shy when working out.
 There are so many different types of people at the gym trying to better themselves.
 They aren’t worried about you, so why care what other people think about you?
 If people stare, then who cares?
-People can be looking at you due to how cute you look, the interesting workouts your doing so they can try it next time, your adorable gym outfit, or how much you’re lifting.
+People can be looking at you due to how cute you look, the interesting workouts you’re doing so they can try it next time, your adorable gym outfit, or how much you’re lifting.
 To this day, I’m still getting used to more men looking at me due to lifting more weight than them, or just me being so petite and putting on 2 plates for hip thrusts.
 I find a lot of gym rats are interested and impressed with what other people lift.

 Here are simple tips that make me feel more confident, and ultimately lead to a better workout.